Public Advisories & Alerts

 Here are examples of what can be claimed:

 Gasoline used for your generator - You must submit the receipts.
 If you have no receipts, ask the gas station to provide you with a printed receipt printed or written receipt with the word “paid” stamped on it.
-You must also submit a picture of your generator, clearly showing the brand name and the watt value.
+You must also submit a picture of your generator, clearly showing the brand name, serial number and the watt value.

 Cleaning of debris on your property - such as broken trees or branches tree cutting posing a hazard to your home.
 You must submit pictures of damage before and after cleaning.
 If you do the cleaning yourself, keep a cleaning work registry.
 This means to enter the date, the name of the person who worked, the number of hours worked on that day and the description of the work carried out.
 Write down that information for each person and every day worked that was necessary to complete the cleaning.
 You will be reimbursed at a rate of $ 10.65 for each hour worked.
 If you choose to use the services of a professional team, the cleaning bill will be refunded.